Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Introduction

+While the underlying {\tt BCRS}/{\tt GCRS} framework is standard (IAU/IERS), this work contributes: (i) closed-form ${\cal O}(c^{-2})$ state maps written in an implementation-oriented form with \emph{screened operational subsets} and explicit conservative remainder bounds, (ii) a software-verified 24~h {\tt GCRS}$\rightarrow${\tt BCRS}$\rightarrow${\tt GCRS} frame-closure test at the few-mm level in GipsyX, and (iii) a minimal {\tt BCRS}$\leftrightarrow${\tt LCRS} cislunar regression configuration that exercises the transformation chain together with the 1PN barycentric light-time model.

+In this paper, ``screening'' means evaluating each displayed post-Newtonian state-transformation term over a prescribed state envelope and omitting only those terms whose combined worst-case contribution remains below the adopted transformation-remainder budget.
+The omitted terms are not assumed to vanish; they define the conservative remainders reported below.
+For the GPS-like MEO envelope used in Sec.~\ref{sec:GCRS-pvac}, the resulting remainder budgets are \(7.01\times10^{-5}\)~m for position, \(1.29\times10^{-7}\)~m\,s\(^{-1}\) for velocity, and \(6.68\times10^{-14}\)~m\,s\(^{-2}\) for acceleration.
+Other orbit classes require re-screening with the appropriate \((|\vec X|,|\dot{\vec X}|,|\ddot{\vec X}|)\) envelope.

 This paper is structured as follows: In Section~\ref{sec:GNSS}, we present the relativistic framework necessary for processing {\tt GNSS} data from the {\tt BCRS}, accounting for current measurement precision.
 This section addresses the relativistic time scales used in astronomical practice (such as {\tt TT}, {\tt TCG}, {\tt TCB} and {\tt TDB}) and provides expressions to transform positions, velocities, and accelerations between various practically relevant reference frames.
 In Section~\ref{sec:implement}, we demonstrate the practical implementation of processing {\tt GNSS} data within the {\tt BCRS}.
 This section focuses on applying relativistic corrections, including the transformation of observables between reference frames, and addresses the challenges associated with data analysis when accounting for both the {\tt BCRS} and {\tt GCRS} systems.
 Finally, in Section~\ref{sec:conclude}, we summarize the results and discuss their implications for future spacecraft navigation, including applications for extending {\tt GNSS} capabilities beyond Earth's vicinity and into the Earth-Moon system.
-In Appendix~\ref{sec:time-M}, we introduce and discuss the Lunicentric Coordinate System ({\tt LCRS}) with the associated times {\tt TCL} and {\tt TL}, which is essential for accurately modeling {\tt GNSS} receivers operating in cislunar space, where gravitational and relativistic effects must be well-modeled.
-Appendix~\ref{sec:test-vectors} lists minimal test vectors for {\tt GCRS}$\leftrightarrow${\tt BCRS} validation.
+In Appendix~\ref{sec:time-M}, we introduce and discuss the Lunicentric Celestial Reference System ({\tt LCRS}) with the associated times {\tt TCL} and {\tt TL}, which is essential for accurately modeling {\tt GNSS} receivers operating in cislunar space, where gravitational and relativistic effects must be well-modeled.